Juampi23/justice-league/README.md

 ### Updated from GitHub
 Just adding some text as a test of using GitHub for editing files and then pull the changes from the computer.

+#### Updated from local repository
+Just modifying something to later push the changes to GitHub.